Separating trees and simple congruences of the weak order: Separating trees and posets of simple congruences

 \begin{example} For instance, the separating trees which are admissible for the sylvester congruence (resp.~$\decoration$-permutree congruence) are precisely the binary trees (resp.~$\decoration$-permutrees) on~$[n]$ to which we have deleted all pending leaves to keep only the~$n$ internal nodes and~$n-1$ internal edges. \end{example}

 \begin{lemma} If~$T$ and~$T'$ are two $\equiv$-admissible separating trees with a common linear extension, then~${T = T'}$. \end{lemma}

-\begin{proof} Assume that~$T$ and~$T'$ are two distinct $\equiv$-admissible separating trees.
+\begin{proof} \enlargethispage{.3cm} Assume that~$T$ and~$T'$ are two distinct $\equiv$-admissible separating trees with a common linear extension.
 By symmetry, we can assume that there are~$1 \le p < q \le n$ such that the edge from~$p$ to~$q$ is in~$T$ but not in the transitive closure of~$T'$.
 As $T$ and~$T'$ have a common linear extension, this implies that~$p$ and~$q$ are incomparable in~$T'$.
 As~$T'$ is a tree, there is an undirected path~$\pi$ from~$p$ to~$q$ in~$T'$.
 Let~$j$ be the last node along~$\pi$ with either two outgoing edges, or two incoming edges.
-By symmetry, we can assume that~$\pi$ has two incoming edges at~$j$.
+By symmetry, we can assume that~$\pi$ has two outgoing edges at~$j$.
 Let~$M$ (resp.~$m$) denotes the maximum (resp.~minimum) of the left (resp.~right) ancestor subtree of~$j$ in~$T'$.
 Note that~$p \le M < j < m \le q$ since~$T'$ is separating.
-For any~$k \in {]M,m[}$, \cref{lem:separatingTree3} ensures the existence of a path from~$k$ to~$j$ in~$T'$, hence from~$k$ to~$q$.
+For any~$k \in {]M,m[}$, \cref{lem:separatingTree3} ensures the existence of a directed path from~$k$ to~$j$ in~$T'$, hence from~$k$ to~$q$.
 Consider now the edge between~$p$ and~$q$ in~$T$, and let~$(p, q, A, B)$ denote the mandatory arc of~$T$ defined in \cref{def:mandatoryArcsSeparatingTree}.
 As~$T$ and~$T'$ are both $\equiv$-admissible, we obtain that~$\arcs_\equiv$ contains the mandatory arc~$(p, q, A, B)$ of~$T$ but not the forbidden arc~$(M, m, {]M,m[}, \varnothing)$ of~$T'$.
 As~$p \le M < m \le q$, this implies that there is~$k \in {]M,m[} \ssm A$.
-By \cref{lem:separatingTree1}, there is a path from~$q$ to~$k$ in~$T$.
-We conclude that there is a path from~$q$ to~$k$ in~$T$, and from~$k$ to~$q$ in~$T'$, so that~$T$ and~$T'$ cannot have a common linear extension. \end{proof}
+By \cref{lem:separatingTree1,def:mandatoryArcsSeparatingTree}, there is a directed path from~$q$ to~$k$ in~$T$.
+We conclude that there is a path from~$q$ to~$k$ in~$T$, and from~$k$ to~$q$ in~$T'$, so that~$T$ and~$T'$ cannot have a common linear extension, contradicting our original assumption. \end{proof}

 \begin{proposition} If~$\equiv$ is a simple essential congruence of the weak order, then the Hasse diagrams of the $\equiv$-posets are precisely the $\equiv$-admissible separating trees. \end{proposition}